PatchworkBoy/homebridge-edomoticz/README.md

 **Option 1: Install via Homebridge Config UI X:**

  1. Navigate to the Plugins page in in [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x).
- 2. Search for "domoticz" and install homebridge-edomoticz-ui-x.
+ 2. Search for "domoticz" and install homebridge-edomoticz.

 **Option 2: Manually Install:**
 ```